LinkNexus/Nightmare/Nightmare.Parser/TemplateExpressions/README.md

 A comprehensive template expression parser and evaluator for the Nightmare REST HTTP Client.

+**✅ AOT Compatible** - No reflection, ready for native AOT compilation.

 ## Overview

 This system allows you to embed dynamic expressions within JSON configuration files using `{{ }}` syntax.
 Expressions are parsed into an Abstract Syntax Tree (AST) and can be evaluated on-demand with custom contexts.